ssarl2/painting_house/painting_house/README.md

 - [x] Show Edit and Delete buttons for the author
 - [ ] Delete table border at the end
 - [x] Exclude white-space in tags
-- [ ] Bug - tags are not displaying correctly.
+- [x] Bug - tags are not displaying correctly.
 For example, last tag
   - [x] Store tags without white spaces
-  - [ ] Looks like it is related to maxLength of contents
+  - [x] Looks like it is related to maxLength of contents
+    - It was a trimming text problem
 - [ ] Bug - after editing, all posts change to the edited post.
 And the login status is gone
 - [ ] Bug - when page is refreshed, login info is gone.
 It should keep
 - [ ] Update storing images in DB.
 Big size images are causing not to display posts